libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 - `TUN` authorization is not supported, if you need to use TUN mode, start the `AppImage` package with `sudo`.
 - `Clash Rust` is temporarily unavailable and is being [investigated](https://github.com/libnyanpasu/clash-nyanpasu/issues/1448).
 - Service mode is not supported at this time
-- Kernel updates are not supported at this time
+- Core updates are not supported at this time

 **If you encounter any other problems while using it, feel free to open a new issue feedback**.
 :::